jldec/pub-sample-deck/README.md

 npm install
 ```

-This will install pub-server and pub-theme-shower-ribbon as dependencies. [package.json](package.json) also includes a few convenience scripts for running pub-server.
+This will install pub-server and pub-theme-shower as dependencies. [package.json](package.json) also includes a few convenience scripts for running pub-server.

 ### markdown, images